paulo-herrera/PyTable/README.md

 # DOCUMENTATION

 This file together with the included examples in the examples directory in the source tree provide enough information to start using the package.

+There is also reference documentation for all classes and methods in the package in the docs folder distributed with the sources.

 # REQUIREMENTS